St Patrick's Day in Northern Ireland - What to see in Downpatrick

 Saint Patrick’s Day cross-community Carnival Parade

-Noted as a highlight of the Saint Patrick’s festival celebrations in Newry, the cross-community Carnival Parade taking place in the City Centre at 12pm on the 17th March, will focus on the theme of ‘Myths and Legends’ and will provide an abundance of colourful display floats and bands.
+Noted as a highlight of the Saint Patrick’s festival celebrations in Newry, the cross-community Carnival Parade will take place in the City Centre at 1pm on the 17th March, providing an abundance of colourful display floats and bands.
 Families can also enjoy a range of free activities including music, face painting, and stalls from 1pm – 4pm at Hill Street in Newry.

 Guests at Dufferin Coaching Inn and visitors to the local area are advised that road closures and shuttle services will be in place throughout the local area as we celebrate St Patrick’s Day.
 Please visit Translink.co.uk for more information on public transportation options and http://trafficwatchni.com/roadworks-report for information pertaining to road closures and parades.